oliviawestmacottssw/SSW.Rules.Content/rules/do-you-archive-old-teams/rule.md

 ---

 Within a team or project-based organisation, the number of Teams can rapidly grow out of control.
-The more active Teams you have, the harder it gets to find the right information when you need it.
+The more active Teams you have, the harder it gets to find the right information when you need it.​​

-Hiding teams works well enough for end users but doesn't help administrators figure out which teams are actually in use.
+​Hiding teams works well enough for end users but doesn't help administrators figure out which teams are actually in use.
 You should "Archive" unused teams instead – making the team unavailable read-only.

 [[badExample]]
 | ![ Lots of old and test teams](old-teams-bad.png)